nextflow-io/nf-co2footprint/docs/contributing/setup.md

    cd nextflow && ./gradlew exportClasspath
    ```

-2. Append to the `settings.gradle` in this project the following line:
+2. Append the following line to the `settings.gradle` in this project:

    ```bash
    includeBuild('../nextflow')